MicrosoftDocs/Advertising-docs/Advertising/bingads-12/bulk-service/similar-remarketing-list.md

 > Bulk upload is not supported.
 Microsoft Advertising will automatically generate similar audiences for remarketing lists if you are a pilot participant.
 You cannot create or edit the similar audience for a remarketing list.
 Having said that, you can add and delete similar remarketing list associations and exclusions.
 If you delete the source remarketing list, then the similar audience will also be deleted.
 If a similar audience is associated with a campaign or ad group, then you cannot delete the source remarketing list.

 > [!NOTE]
 > Not everyone has this feature yet.
-If you don’t, don’t worry.
-It’s coming soon.
+If you don't, don't worry.
+It's coming soon.

 You can download all *Similar Remarketing List* records in the account by including the [DownloadEntity](downloadentity.md) value of *SimilarRemarketingLists* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).